sync Huawei Health watch data into Google Fit; Google Drive or fitness apps like Strava or Komoot

 Health Sync (2022) is able to exchange fitness data between these apps:

 Go to the Google Play / Apple app Store and get the Huawei Health app.
-This app, despite its muddle of different places, does eventually make sense and present your data beautifully so do stick with it a while longer!
+This app, despite first impressions, does eventually make sense and present your data beautifully so do stick with it a while longer!
 Log in to the app with your Huawei ID and respond to numerous SMS messages to verify that you is you.

 Turn on the watch and pair it in the Devices tab of Huawei Health according to any directions… or try the corner icon in pic no.2 below to Add a device or Scan a device QRcode.

-There are a few things to play with before setting up Health sync and data transfer:
+There are a few things to do or play with before setting up Health sync and data transfer:

-setup Health Sync to work with your Huawei watch or fitness Band
+CONNECT HEALTH SYNC with your Huawei watch or fitness band

-One day it may eventually be possible to sync directly to Google Fit.
-You may see the option below (7) but so far, when chosen, I see the message ‘This app is blocked’.
+One day it may eventually be possible to sync directly from Huawei Health into Google Fit.
+(I was of course delighted when I saw the option below (7) but in 2021 this produced the message ‘This app is blocked’).

-The workaround is to install Health Sync (8).
-After a trial period the cost seems tiny compared to the price of a smartwatch.
+The workaround is to install Health Sync (8) – it gives you a trial period after which its cost seems tiny compared to the price of a smartwatch.

-Open Health Sync and follow all directions.
-You will choose a data source (Huawei Health) and then choose the destination for the data.
+Open Health Sync and follow its directions.
+You must choose a data source (Huawei Health) and then choose the data destination.
 I chose Google Fit and Google Drive.
 If you have agreed all the required permissions the green circle will indicate that your health data is being transferred as it is created.
 You need also to turn OFF data tracking within the Google Fit app.
 That’s OK because the Huawei watch now provides your health data, GPS location and so on.

 If you also chose Google Drive as a destination, the Health data will appear in a folder called Health Sync Activities.
 You can import the GPX file into Google Maps > My Maps.
 The TCX file is an alternative to GPS.
 The FIT file is probably a Garmin format.

-disable Battery Optimization of each apps if required
+disable Battery Optimization of each of these apps – experience will show if this is really required

 Android has a Battery Optimisation feature will will likely turn off the connection between the watch and Huawei Health.
 If you feel that sometimes the app isn’t working as desired, consider turning OFF battery optimisation.
 Try one or both and decide which is good for your battery.